Our Funding – Policies & Aims

 Below is a brief summary of the Trust’s Policies and Aims, which reflect the wishes of the Norman family:

-• Applications from national charities will only be considered if the appeal relates to a project which will be of benefit in the Trust’s preferred area (see first point).
+- Applications from national charities will only be considered if the appeal relates to a project which will be of benefit in the Trust’s preferred area (see first point).
+Applications from smaller, local organisations are usually prioritised.

 Current Grant Policy

-For these reasons the Trustees would welcome applications from schools in Devon (with a preference for East Devon and Exeter) provided they comply with the following –
+For these reasons the Trustees would welcome applications from schools in Devon, Cornwall and TA postcode area of Somerset (with a preference for East Devon and Exeter) provided they comply with the following –

-3. Schools should take note of the data on this website concerning grants made previously and tailor their application accordingly.
+- Schools should take note of the average size of grants made previously and tailor their application accordingly.

 Examples of applications encouraged could be to support the following – school libraries, minibuses, sports halls or equipment, outdoor play equipment, text books, music drama and the arts, laboratory equipment.